Vadoid/go-blog/readme.md

 ## Code Structure

 - **main.go**: Go server code that handles API requests for creating, reading, updating, and deleting posts.
+- **db.go**: Handles DB operations, only kicks in when the persistent var is set to true.
+- **app.yaml**: One liner for Google App Engine deployment.
 - **static/index.html**: HTML file with Alpine.js and HTMX for the frontend functionality.